The 2023 Washington Commanders schedule is now official!

 Washington opens up with the Cardinals at home before getting one of the road games out west out of the way in Week 2 against the Broncos.
 This will be the sixth year in a row that Washington has started Week 1 with a new quarterback (Carson Wentz, Ryan Fitzpatrick, Dwayne Haskins, Case Keenum, Alex Smith).
 With Kyler Murray recovering from injury, it’s possible that the opening week matchup could be Sam Howell vs Colt McCoy — two QBs with roughly the same arm strength.

 The team has traditionally started slow under Ron Rivera (1-4, 2-3, 1-4 through 5 games) but the Commanders have a chance to re-write the script in 2023.
-The team’s first six games are against teams that went a combined 19-49 last year, and their first two opponents (Cardinals and Broncos) have new coaches.
+Four of the team’s first six games are against teams that went a combined 19-49 last year, and their first two opponents (Cardinals and Broncos) have new coaches.

 The Commanders play another Thursday game on Thanksgiving in Dallas in Week 12.
 Their 2016 Thanksgiving day game was FOX’s most watched game ever to that point.